What to Do in Paris on 14 July – France National Day

 » Don’t leave without travel insurance!
 SafetyWing Essential plan works well for long and short trips (from 5 days up).
 Can also cover electronics theft through their add-on.

-In France, the National Day is called La Fête Nationale, Le 14 Juillet (14th of July), or le Pont du 14 Juillet, if it means a long weekend in France.
+In France, the National Day is called La Fête Nationale or Le 14 Juillet (July 14th).
+It is often also referred to as le Pont du 14 Juillet, when it marks a long weekend in France.

-For us, the 14th of July is not a big celebration like Christmas, Easter, or Independence Day in the US, but of course, it is a day off.
-For some, Le 14 Juillet means the beginning of the summer holidays, while for others (me included), it is an excellent opportunity to explore other places in France on a long weekend getaway while waiting for the summer holidays.
+For us, the 14th of July is not a major celebration like Christmas, Easter, or Independence Day in the US, but it is, of course, a holiday.
+For some, Le 14 Juillet means the beginning of the summer holidays, while for others (including me), it is an excellent opportunity to explore other places in France on a long weekend getaway while waiting for the summer holidays.

-So, if you plan to visit France during French National Day and expect to see us with berets, striped shirts, and French flags singing the Marseillaise everywhere, we are sorry to disappoint you!
+So, if you plan to visit France during the National Day and expect to see us with berets, striped shirts, and French flags singing the Marseillaise everywhere, we are sorry to disappoint you!

 The French Flag

-In France, the use of the French Flag is not the same as in the US or the UK.
-On the 14th of July, you won’t see French flags in our gardens or balconies.
+In France, the use of the French flag differs from that in the US or the UK.
+On July 14th, you won’t see French flags in our gardens or on our balconies.
 We won’t be buying objects with the colors of the French flag either.

 We (the French) have great respect for our flag, but we don’t overuse it.
 You will see the French Flag in all official places and at sports events to support our national team, but you will never see it on our t-shirts, caps, or decoration objects.

-Also, some people see putting out too many French flags as a sign of “extreme right.”
+Also, some people see putting out too many French flags as a sign of “far right.”

 The short answer is that it is not clear.
-The 14th of July – National Day of France was instituted by the Raspail Law of 6 July 1880.
+The 14th of July – France National Day was instituted by the Raspail Law of 6 July 1880.
 Two important events in the history of France took place on the 14th of July:

 14 July 1789 | Storming of the Bastille prison, the symbol of the end of absolute monarchy.